Technica-Corporation/ipls_anomaly_detection/README.md

    > **_NOTE:_**  The "-n" flag will publish normal data, while the "-a" flag will publish anomaly data

-   Once the data is flowing you will see the error scores being published back to the Demo Front-end.
+   Once the data is flowing you will see the error scores being published back to the Front-end.

    ![demo_architecture](resources/frontend2.png)

 As shown here, Vehicle 4 is using "normal" data so the blue line, the error scores, will be below the yellow line.
 The other three vehicles are using "anomaly" data.

-The general "flow" for the demo is usually to start all four devices on normal data then swap one to anomaly data and let it train for a several minutes; allowing the blue error score line to dip back below the yellow line.
+The general "flow" for the demonstration is usually to start all four devices on normal data then swap one to anomaly data and let it train for a several minutes; allowing the blue error score line to dip back below the yellow line.

 Then swap one or more of the other vehicles to anomaly data.
 Here you will notice that their error score lines do not spike like the first one did due to the training done on the first device.